 The whole distancing-from-the-Who thing worked out well: People pretty much stayed away from Daltrey.
 The album made it to No. 45; "Giving It All Away," the lone single to chart, climbed to only No. 83.
-More than 40 years later, the album doesn’t sound all that much like a misguided letdown.
+Decades later, Daltrey doesn’t sound all that much like a misguided letdown.
 It’s more like a flawed stab at branching out.

 For the most part, Sayer’s musical touches are inspired, and the performances are tight (Jimmy Page even shows up for one song).
 But it’s not a big record.
 Or an operatic one.
 Or even one that rocks, in the traditional sense.
-It’s essentially a break from the Who.
+Daltrey is essentially a break from the Who.

 The Best Song on Every LP by the Who